tiamerheb/Display-Clock/README.md

 # Display-Clock
-Create a clock that displays the current time and allows the user to stop/ start
+# Author: Rosie Pham and Tia Merheb
 # File: addressbook.py
-# Author: Rosie Pham and Tia Merheb
 # Date: September 26, 2020
-# Description: Create a clock that displays the current time and
-# allows the user to stop/ start
+Create a clock that displays the current time and allows the user to stop/ start

 import math
 import datetime